 The risks are high, especially since your wife is hoping to become a lawful permanent resident.
 You do not want to take unnecessary chances.

-I think your co-worker gave you good advice.
+I think your friend gave you good advice.
 Far too many times, I have been asked by immigrants to help them with preparing an immigration hardship letter.

-They have been told perhaps by friends, perhaps by legal assistants, perhaps by notaries that a simple letter discussing their family situation, along with a few documents like birth and marriage certificates, is sufficient to prove hardship.
+They have been told perhaps by relatives, as well as by legal assistants, by notaries that a simple letter discussing their family situation, along with a few documents like birth and marriage certificates, is sufficient to prove hardship.

 In almost all cases, this is bad advice.